Kostianets/TCD/README.md

     streamlit run App.py

 ## Documentation
-If you want more detailed description, you can read documentation that also is in this repository.
+If you want more detailed description, you can read documentation that also is in this repository named `TCD_docs`.